Should I Become a Personal Chef?

-Personal chefs cook meals and plan menus for private clients either in a client's home or in a professional kitchen.
-You could service multiple clients, and you'll typically visit a client once per week.
-You may prepare multiple meals, according to the customer's specifications and dietary needs, and then store the meals with instructions so the client can heat the food later.
-Your duties might extend to ordering groceries and washing dishes.
-Keep in mind that a personal chef is not the same as a private household chef.
-A private household chef generally cooks for just one customer, and he or she may live on the premises.
+Personal chefs cook meals and plan menus for private clients, either in a client's home or in a professional kitchen.
+They may service multiple clients with services typically provided once a week.
+These chefs prepare multiple meals according to the customer's specifications and dietary needs and then store the meals with instructions so the client can heat the food when ready.
+Other duties might extend to ordering groceries and washing dishes.
+Personal chefs are not the same as private household chefs, who typically work for one client and may live on site.

 |Experience||1-5 years in a related job|

 |Key Skills||Business and marketing abilities; developed senses of smell and taste; manual dexterity; creativity; understanding of nutrition; expertise in preparing a variety of foods; knowledge of business software|

 |Salary (2018)||$37,590 (median for private household cooks and personal chefs)|

 Sources: U.S. Bureau of Labor Statistics, American Personal and Private Chef Association (August 2015).

 A high school diploma or GED is typically required to be a personal chef and associate's and bachelor's degree, certificate, diploma and apprenticeship programs in culinary arts, are available.
 Voluntary professional certification is available.
 Aspiring personal chefs should have 1-5 years experience in a related job.

 Key skills needed to work in this profession include developed senses of smell and taste, manual dexterity, creativity, understanding of nutrition, and expertise in preparing a variety of foods.
 Business and marketing abilities and knowledge of business software are also needed.